abetusk/dev/projects/laser-spike/laser-spike.md

 Place the electronics enclosures in the middle between the jacket outer shell and the inner jacket lining.
-Use velcro ties to make sure the electronics enclosures are securely in place.
+Use Velcro ties to make sure the electronics enclosures are securely in place.

 Feed the microphone out to a place that can be exposed to sound, puncturing a hole if need be.
 The joystick can be fed through the arm or be kept on the inside of the jacket, depending on preference.

-Use either velcro or snaps to close the lining that was cut open.
+Use either Velcro or snaps to close the lining that was cut open.

 Once all the components are in place, try wearing the jacket to make sure things are working properly.